Alun Wyn Jones: British and Irish Lions

-In 2009 Jones was one of 13 Welsh players selected in the squad for the British & Irish Lions' tour to South Africa.
+In 2009, Jones was one of 13 Welsh players selected in the squad for the British & Irish Lions' tour to South Africa.
 Jones appeared in the provincial matches against Royal XV, when he scored his first Lions try, Golden Lions, and Sharks.
 Jones then started the first test alongside Paul O'Connell against South Africa, with the team losing 26–21 in Durban.
 Jones appeared as a replacement in the remaining two tests, a defeat and a win, as the series ended in a 2–1 defeat for the Lions.
+In total he played 24 games across 4 tours (including 12 tests) scoring 2 tries.

 Jones received his second Lions selection on 30 April 2013, for the tour to Australia.
 Jones played and scored in a warm up game against the Barbarians before appearing in provincial games against Western Force, Combined Country and Waratahs.
 Jones started at Lock in the first test, playing a role in a 23–21 win, as well as in the second test defeat in Melbourne.
 Due to Sam Warburton's tour-ending injury in the second test, Jones was selected as captain for the deciding third test in Sydney, which the Lions won 41–16.
 This made him the first substitute captain to lead the Lions to victory in the final test of a series since 1904.

 On 19 April 2017, Jones was again selected for the Lions ahead of their tour to New Zealand.
 Jones captained the Lions for the second time in the provincial game against the Crusaders as the Lions won 3–12.
 Jones was once again first choice Lock for the tour, starting at 4 in the first test and 5 in the second and third and left New Zealand as the first player in the professional era to play in nine consecutive British & Irish Lions tests.
 During the Lions tour he became one of only seven Lions players to have beaten South Africa, Australia and New Zealand while touring these countries, following the 24–21 win in the second test.
 Jones started in all three tests of the series against the All Blacks.

 On 6 May 2021, Jones was selected and named captain of the British and Irish Lions for their tour to South Africa.
 He dislocated his shoulder in the warm-up match against Japan in Edinburgh on 26 June but returned to play in the successful first test win against the Springboks four weeks later.
 Jones played in all three tests to reach 12 British and Irish Lions caps.
 South Africa won the final test 19–16 and the series by two games to one.